lfaoro/ion/README.md

 # WIP (work in progress)
 > Experimenting with the idea and its utility at this stage.

-🧬 Helix2 - a geeky & friendly way to simply encrypt & share.
+🧬 ncrypt - a geeky & friendly way to simply encrypt locally & share.

-Consumer grade CLI-app, designed for every-user with love for power-users.
+Consumer grade CLI-app, designed for every-user with love for the power-users.

+Encryption is done on your computer, your data does not hit the cloud unencrypted.

 ## Easy to use